Homotheties and topology of tangent sphere bundles: Introduction

 This article consists of a study of the main properties which identify the tangent sphere bundles $S_rM=\{u\in TM:\ \|u\|=r\}$ of a Riemannian manifold $(M,g)$ with variable radius $r$ and induced weighted Sasaki metric $g^{f_1,f_2}=f_1\pi^*g\oplus f_2\pi^*g$, where $f_1,f_2$ are $\R^+$-valued functions on $M$ and $\pi:TM\rr M$ is the bundle map.
 Recall the well-known Sasaki metric on $TM$ is just $g^S=g^{1,1}$ induced by the Levi-Civita connection splitting of $TTM$.
 Our main results are as follows.

 We consider a conformal change $\lambda g$ by some function $\lambda$ on $M$, then take both Levi-Civita connections of $g$ and $\lambda g$ and consider, accordingly, the lifts of these metrics to $TM$.
-We obtain much different weighted Sasaki metrics on $TM$ and induced metrics on the sphere bundles, since the horizontal subspaces are much different when $\lambda$ is non-constant.
-So one wishes to compare the $S_rM$, with radius functions $r,s:M\rr\R^+$ and within the same conformal class, through the map $u\stackrel{h}\mapsto\frac{s}{\sqrt{r\lambda}}u$.
-For $M$ connected and dimension $\geq3$ we prove:
+We obtain very different weighted Sasaki metrics on $TM$ and induced metrics on the sphere bundles, since the horizontal subspaces are very different when $\lambda$ is non-constant.
+So one wishes to compare the $S_rM$, with radius functions $r,s:M\rr\R^+$ and within the same conformal class of $M$, through the map $u\stackrel{h}\mapsto\frac{s}{r\sqrt{\lambda}}u$.
+For $M$ connected and of dimension $\geq3$ we prove:

-if and only if $\frac{f'_1}{f_1}\lambda=\frac{s^2}{r^2}\frac{f'_2}{f_2}=1$, the function $\lambda$ is constant and one of the following conditions holds: (i) $s/r$ is constant or (ii) $rs$ is constant.
+if and only if $\frac{f'_1}{f_1}\lambda=\frac{s^2}{r^2}\frac{f'_2}{f_2}$, the function $\lambda$ is constant and one of the following conditions holds: (i) $s/r$ is constant or (ii) $rs$ is constant.

-Case (ii) is quite interesting, and reassuring if the reader suspects it is true.
+Equation (ii) is quite interesting, and reassuring if the reader suspects it is true.
 As a corollary it says that, for any positive function $r$ on $M$, $(S_rM,g^S)$ is isometric to $(S_{\frac{1}{r}}M,g^{1,r^4})$.

+We give some applications in the treatment of the $S_sM_R$ of the space-form $M_R$, the locus of $x_1^2+\cdots+x_m^2\pm x_{m+1}^2=R^2$, which has constant sectional curvature $\pm1/R^2$.
+Using \cite{Alb4}, we prove in Theorem \ref{teoremasobrecurvaturaescalar} that, for $\dim M_R=m\geq3$, no matter the sign $\pm$ or the constants $R,f_1,f_2>0$, we can always find a radius $s>0$ suficiently small such that $S_sM_R$ has constant positive scalar curvature or suficiently large such that the same space has constant negative scalar curvature.
+These are examples of manifolds with constant $\Scal$ but which are not Einstein.

 Proceeding with the weighted metric $G=g^{f_1,f_2}$ on $TM$, we define a compatible almost Hermitian structure $(G,I^G,\omega^G)$, which is a generalization of the canonical or Sasaki almost Hermitian structure on $TM$.
 In our case we also allow $\na$ to have torsion.
 Then the integrability equations of $I^G$ and $\omega^G$ reserve distinguished roles for the functions $f_1/f_2$ and $f_1f_2$ respectively, both implying the torsion to be of certain so-called vectorial type.
 In principle having no relation, notice the similarity of these equations with the two cases (i) and (ii) above!
 Finally, the two functions only have to be both constant, the curvature of $\na$ flat and the torsion zero if and only if we require the defined structure on $TM$ to be K\"ahler.